qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 What's more, if the canvas drawing code suspends using JS Promise integration, the half-drawn canvas will present in web page.
 This can be workarounded by using [offscreen canvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas), drawn in web worker.

+### Tables cannot shared

+Multi-threading in Web relies on web workers.
+Currently there is no way to directly launch a Wasm thread in browser.

+Launching a multi-threaded Wasm application is done by passing `WebAssembly.Memory` (that contains a `SharedArrayBuffer`) to another web worker.
+That web worker need to **separately create a new Wasm instance**, using the same `WebAssembly.Memory` object (and `WebAssembly.Module` object.

+The `WebAssembly.Memory` that contains `SharedArrayBuffer`.
+The `WebAssembly.Module` can also be shared.

+However, the Wasm globals are not shared.
+Mutate a mutable Wasm global in one thread don't affect other threads.
+To workaround this, mutable globals are not compiled to Wasm global.
+Mutable globals variables are placed in linear memory.
+That feature makes Wasm globals useful for thread-local storage.

+The Wasm tables are by not shared.
+Dynamically loading new code requires

+### Summarize how to launch multi-threaded Wasm application

 ## Wasm-JS passing